Need to Run 1.6km in 7mins

 need to run 1.6k in 7 minutes

-When you have built up to doing about 15 min of slow running, then you could start working on doing some faster running as well, e.g. do some sessions that are like this: 10 x 30 sec hard / 30 sec slow; then maybe 5 x 1 min fast, 1 min slow.
-Build up the time running fast.
+When you have built up to doing about 15 min of slow running, then you could start working on doing some faster running as well, e.g. do some sessions that are like this: 10 x 30 sec fast / 30 sec slow.
+Maybe next time you change the length of the fast part to 45 seconds.
+Then to a minute, etc.

 Getting closer to the actual test, you can also do time trials to test yourself.
 Let's say you do that once every two or three weeks.
 Your first time trial might be a 400m all out.
 That needs to be in 1 min 45 seconds or faster.